 At the end of your row there will be show tanks ready to go with litter in the bottom of them.

-When you are not using the show tubs, please return them as we only have a limited number to go round.
+When you are not using the show tanks, please return them as we only have a limited number to go round.

-If you have trouble finding a tub when you need one, ask exhibitors around you if they have an empty one or ask a steward for assistance.
+If you have trouble finding a tank when you need one, ask exhibitors around you if they have an empty one or ask a steward for assistance.

 Only collect how many you will need, if you have three rodents in the same class grab three show tanks as rodents do not go up by number, the entire category is called up at one time.

 E.g. if you had a standard ticked mouse and its number was 125, your number is not called, instead the head steward will make an announcement for all standard ticked mice to be taken to the stewards tables to then be taken to the judges table for marking.